144 MHz Halo Antenna

 • Figures 42 through 44 show the predicted radiation patterns of the J-pole antenna.

-• The video clips at Figure 38 demonstrate the signal loss when antenna polarization is mismatched.
+• The video clips at Figure 38 demonstrate the effect on received signal strength when antenna polarization is matched or mismatched.

 • Test signal source - horizontally polarized beacon station KJ6KO/B on Bald Mountain, CA